 The more doubt and questions you have before seeing a recruiter, then the higher the chances are of you ending up somewhere you don’t want to be in.
 Having a plan and sticking to that plan is key to getting what you want.
 How can a recruiter who knows nothing about you recommend any job for you?
 How can he know what career path is best for you when you have only known each other for a short time?
 How can he say what you will or won’t enjoy?
 When a recruiter assumes you are better suited for a “smarter” job because you scored high on the ASVAB, then this is a clear sign that they want you for a specific reason.
 A high score does not equal you having to take a job that requires a higher score.
 You are supposed to pick out three jobs well before you speak with a recruiter and you then are supposed to stick to those choices and pick one of the three based on your score and based on what is available to you.By telling a recruiter in a firmly manner what you want, this is not being disrespectful.
 By stopping a recruiter in mid-sentence and telling him you’re not interested in what he’s saying, this also is not being rude.
 By asking to have things explained to you in a very simple clear manner, this is not being out of line.
-By telling your recruiter what you want and that you won’t settle for anything less, this is not wrong to do.
+By telling your recruiter what you want and that you won’t settle for anything less, this is not wrong to do either.
 You should always respect them, but never fear them and don't let them talk about stuff that doesn't interest you because they are good at getting you all to change your mind.

 If you walk into a recruiter’s office and say things such as, “I want to ship out as soon as possible”, or “I don’t care what job I get, I just want to be a Marine”, then you are asking to live with regret and you will probably give your recruiter a hard on since he now can play you like a fiddle.
 Make a plan and don’t deviate from it and don't let your lack of patience cause you to rush this process.
 Don’t be afraid to take charge of your life, and don’t be afraid to question the words of a recruiter.
 Don’t be afraid that you are going to piss off your recruiter.
 Don’t be afraid to stand up for yourself.
 It us up to each of you to keep the pressure on them to ensure things are getting done for you.
 Do not assume things are getting done.
 Calling or going to see a recruiter often is not a bad thing either.
 It may annoy them, but this is your future and you have every right to ensure things are getting done for you.
 You may notice that once you have actually enlisted, your recruiter may seem a bit less interested in you.
 This is why it is important to stay on top of things.

 - Don't put to much weight on anything your recruiter may tell you in regards to how your experience will go once in the USMC.
 Since you are not him, it is important to remember that no two Marines' adventure will be the same.